 She raised my brother and me as a stay-at-home mom until age 39 when she went back to school to become a registered nurse.
 After graduation, she worked primarily in senior living and geriatric care.
 In 2014, she retired.

-But at that time my grandma, Eleanor, was nearly 90 years old.
-She was strong and mentally sharp, but she lived alone, did not drive, and had a few health problems heading her way.
+But by that time my grandma, Eleanor, was nearly 90 years old.
+She was a strong and mentally sharp independent woman, still living at home, but she did not drive and she had a few health problems heading her way.
 Grandma’s healthcare became my mom’s post-retirement job.

 When I’d call my mom to chat, I’d ask how she was doing.